NINAD-17/Javascript---Chai-aur-Code/09 API/readme.md

 # API

-- fetch is new methon for api request.
+- fetch is new method for api request.
 Before fetch, xml http request method was used to api request.

 ## APIs which aren't part of JavaScript
 - Is the console a part of javascript?
 It's technically yes and no also.